Belly Burning Buffalo Wings

 Bake up!: Oven to 400.
 Use a big pan (or two) so that you can spread the wings out in one layer, or two the most.
 Keep the wings covered for the first :25 minutes, uncovered for the last :25 minutes.
 Time is approximate… oven temps are a bitch.

-Melt the butter in a saucepan and add the vinegar and the Red Hot, Tabasco & Dave’s Insanity Sauce.
+Melt the butter in a saucepan and add the vinegar and the Red Hot, Tabasco and/or Dave’s Insanity Sauce.
 If you’ve never tried Dave’s now is the time, and for cluck’s sake, go easy on the Insanity sauce if it’s your first time!
-Why are we adding three different hot sauces?
-Because each of the two off the shelf sauces has a slightly different taste and the Dave’s adds the serious heat.
+You truly don’t need three different hot sauces.
+Frank’s is de-facto, but adding Tabasco or Dave’s adds the serious heat.
+Know your audience!
 When the butter is all melted and everything is mixed together, turn the heat way down low to keep the pan warm.

 When your wings are done, drain them off (if you fried or baked) and toss them in the hot sauce in a large bowl.
 Mix well.